-• On Private Lands
+• On Private lands

-As noted above, under Bylaw 1831, in most cases where "protected trees" are removed from private lands, there is a requirement to plant new, "replacement trees" and/or to make cash-in-lieu payments for the City to plant trees elsewhere.
-The Committee supports this policy.
-However, the City Arborist has acknowledged that, once a tree is planted, it will in most cases take over 20 years before it can actually add significantly to the tree canopy and yield the environmental benefits provided by the removed mature tree.
+As noted above, under Bylaw 1831, in most cases where trees are removed from private lands, there is a requirement to plant new, "replacement trees".
+The Committee supports this policy as well as the current replacement quotas based on size of the removed trees.
+However, the City Arboriculturist has acknowledged that, once a tree is planted, it will in most cases take over 20 years before it can actually add significantly to the tree canopy and yield the environmental benefits provided by the removed mature tree.
 This underscores the crucial, over-riding importance of pursuing ambitious canopy enhancement goals and maximizing the normative protections for existing trees through the various means suggested elsewhere in this report.